snicco/snicco/src/Snicco/Bridge/signed-url-middleware/README.md

 ### Customize the failure response

 By default, a 403 response will be returned with a very basic HTML template.
 You can customize the html output by passing a callable as the fourth argument.
-You'll want to wrap your favorite template engine in this closure.
+You'll want to wrap your favorite template engine in transformers closure.

 ```php
 // Same as above.